XuYicong/ns-3-dev-git/README.md

 that includes creating a Gitlab account, forking the ns-3-dev project under the new account's name, and then cloning the forked repository.
 You can find more information in the [manual](https://www.nsnam.org/docs/manual/html/working-with-git.html).

+## Running UORA simulations

+Execute the following command:

+./waf --run test # run the test.cc script file under scratch directory

+## UORA simulation script behaviour

+The code would run multiple simulations to produce the GNU plot scripts used to plot diagrams.
+In the first second of each simulation, STA associate with each AP.
+After that, the multiple AP UORA process would start.
+At the end of each simulation, statistics data would be printed and written to a log file in the parent directory.